Jump to accessibility statement Skip to content

 I teach BA (Hons) Performing Arts and BA (Hons) Screen Performance.

 *Since 2015 I have actively strengthened partnership collaborations, shaping and managing a partnership between the University and Live Theatre, Newcastle.
-This coincides with the planning and delivery of a range of modules within Performing Arts, and particularly within the Stage Two Module From Page to Stage.
-The aims of the partnership are to; afford relationships with theatre members and increase their capacity and capability in delivering module content to the students, produce the student body with networking opportunities with a range of professionals working in the industry, and to give the students access to the operational workings of a contemporary, professional theatre and its programme.
+This coincides with the planning and delivery of a range of modules within Performing Arts, (Approaches to Creative Practice, Screen Showcase, Creative Enterprise Project, Final Showcase).
+The partnership aims to; afford relationships with theatre members and increase their capacity and capability in delivering module content to the students, provide the student body with networking opportunities with a range of professionals working in the industry, and give the students access to the operational workings of a contemporary, professional theatre and its programme.
 This offers a more vocational focus to student learning and these encounters are aimed to offer confidence and identify pathways into the creative industries.

 ** Since 2013 I introduced and continue to manage the collaborative relationship with Northumbria Police, affording drama and film production students, particularly those taking the module TV Drama Projects, the opportunity to produce and act in films that increase awareness of complex category serious crime.